grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

 ## Query editor document

-The query editor is part of the Explore page.
-It is the section where you create the query, either by a visual query builder or via a field where you add your query and some additional query options.
-Some query editors do not include a visual query builder, such as MongoDB or Jira.
+The query editor is part of the **Explore** page.
+It's the section where you create the query, either by a visual query builder or via a field where you add your query and some additional query options.
+Some query editors don't include a visual query builder, such as MongoDB or Jira.
 Datadog and Prometheus have very detailed query builders.

 **File structure:**

-- **File name:** query-editor.md
+- **File name:** `query-editor.md`
-- **Location:** query-editor folder within the ain data source folder
+- **Location:** Main data source directory
 - **menuTitle:** Query editor
-- **title:**
+- **title:** Query editor

 This document should include: